uintdev/qrserv/README.md

 - QR Code
   - Tap to show the URL in a tooltip
   - Press and hold to copy the URL to the clipboard
+- Share sheet
   - Share the download URL via the system share sheet
   - Import files via the system share sheet from other apps
+  - Sharing text with the app creates a text file to share
 - Shows live import progress, whether for a single file or multiple
 - Multi-file selection
   - Bundled into a ZIP archive